kri7ch/Kri7ch/README.md

 ## 👨‍💻 About Me

-Backend developer with 3+ years of experience.
+Fullstack developer with 3+ years of experience.
-Focused on building scalable, maintainable systems and real-time applications.
+Focused on building modern web applications, real-time systems and clean architecture.

 Currently studying **Information Systems & Programming**.